A Video Capturing Your Community’s Charism

 One of our videography interns will travel to a religious community at the location of their choice.

 The intern will visit the community for a 2 or 3-night stay (depending on how many of our services the community requests).
 During this time, they will film one member of the religious community throughout their day.

 After their stay is complete, the intern will edit the video and will submit it for approval by the community.
 After the community has approved the video, it will be posted on the Vocations Outreach YouTube channel and can be used by the religious community as they see fit.

-This service is offered free of cost to the religious community.
+All services are offered free of cost to the religious community.

 Request this Service

 Click here to submit an application for free digital resources.
-We will be in touch with you shortly to start arranging details.

 Have questions?
 Read more on our FAQ Page.